Maitetsu: Visual novel

 Employee of an Aircra factory in Ohitoyo.
 Currently works at the Ohitoyo Branch of the Kumamoto Bank as Kisaki's secretary and personal assistant.
 Her androgynous appearance often leads her to be mistaken for a man.

+Head priest of the Eizanji ghost temple.
+Tends to avoid advice given to him.

 Wife of the head priest of the Eizanji ghost temple.
 Formerly worked as kitchen staff on the Imperial Railroad; runs a crêpe and pastry shop in Ohitoyo in retirement.

 Twin sister of Sōtetsu who died in a railway accident of which the latter was the only survivor in the family.
 Apparently not fully aware that she has died, she continuously wanders the trains around the area as a ghost.

 A long-disused Raillord manufactured near the end of the Imperial Railway's existence.
 She is the personification of the JNR 181 series electric multiple unit, with her name being taken from the KuHa 26 control cars.
 Has a very aloof personality and speaks with a monotonous tone but has long desired to return to service.
 In her first few appearances, she obscures her face with white bandages.
+She later comes under the ownership of Akai.

 A red fox which wanders around Ohitoyo Station.
 Communicates using yips.

+Head brewer of the Migitachi Brewery.
+Speaks with a heavy Kumamoto drawl and recognized Hibiki's artistic talents from a young age.

+Long-standing employee of the Ohitoyo Municipal Council.
+Reliable and well-respected, she has been active in the town's affairs since Paulette's father was mayor.

+A young-looking raillord imported from the United States, operating for over a hundred years on the Mikan Railway.
+She is the personification of the Fuji Minobu Class 1 0-6-0T steam locomotive, a copy of the JGR Class 1240 (ja) steam locomotive.
+She represents locomotive number 9 built by Baldwin.

+Olivi's former engineer who worked with her on the Hiso Mikan Railway.
+Stoic, serious and a man of few words.

+Daughter of Sōtetsu and Paulette.
+Extremely shy.

+A raillord acting as the director of a railway museum in Hinomoto, working to uncover the process behind the manufacture of raillords.
+She is the personification of the JNR Class C57 4-6-2 Pacific-type steam locomotive.
+She represents locomotive number C57 145.